hemangi445/hemangi445.github.io/_projects/final-project.md

 </script>

 **Description**
 This dashboard compares active and inactive businesses and shows how registrations have changed over time.
-Active businesses are significantly higher, and there is a noticeable increase after 2015.
+Active businesses are higher overall, and there is a clear increase after 2015.
 Users can click on a business status to filter the trend and explore patterns more clearly.

 ---